COMPARING GOD'S COVENANTS

 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill.
 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven (Mat 5:17-19).

-Jesus was born with a human body like ours.
-He endured the same feelings, emotions, thoughts, and temptations that all of us experience.
-But as a Jew, born under the Old Testament dispensation, He was fully subject to the Law.
-As such, He was obedient to it in every respect.
-Otherwise, He could not atone for the world's sin as an unblemished lamb.
-So what exactly did He mean when proclaiming that “I did not come to destroy the Law, but rather to fulfill it”?
-This question is paramount to our study.
-Many sincere Believers struggle to understand what Christ meant by this declaration.
-And as a result, it’s garnered a lot of confusion.
-But to truly understand this scripture we must realize that Christ’s advent fulfilled a very important ministry.
-For Jesus to usher in the New Covenant dispensation of grace, He had to be the one and only man who lived in sinless submission to the Law, thereby fulfilling ALL of it.
+To understand this scripture, we must recognize that Christ’s first advent fulfilled a crucial part of His prophesied role.
+For Jesus to usher in the New Covenant dispensation of grace, He had to be the only man to live in sinless submission to the Law, thereby fulfilling ALL of it.
 The word “fulfill” in this case simply means to complete or satisfy (see G4137 in the Strong's).
-In other words, by satisfying the Law's requirements perfectly, Jesus completed His mission and fulfilled all that the Law had foreshadowed concerning His life and mission.
-To read Matthew 5:17 in this manner allows us to harmonize it with the rest of the New Testament and also relieves us of an impossible burden, namely subjecting ourselves to the full weight and demand of the Law when the absence of the Jewish temple and levitical priesthood negates that option.
+In other words, by perfectly satisfying the demands of the Law, Jesus completed His mission, fulfilling everything the Law foreshadowed about His life and work.
+Reading Matthew 5:17 in this manner harmonizes it with the rest of the New Testament and relieves us from the impossible burden of trying to obey the entire Law when the absence of the Jewish temple and Levitical priesthood makes that impossible.

 THE "ABOLISHED" LAW